cucumber/docs/content/cucumber/cucumber.yml.md

 ## Environment Variables

-[[Environment Variables]] can be used in the profile argument list for a profile as you would normally specify one on the command-line.
+[[Environment Variables]] can be used in the profile argument list, just as you would normally specify one on the command-line.

 ```yaml